J-81/JDO_V-V/README.md

 * Summary of set up

+Additional dependencies (not currently available using Anaconda):
+- https://github.com/ISA-tools (Note: this was installed via pip, not additional action should be needed on oberyn)

 Activate conda environment (Note: this environment is on the oberyn node)
 > conda activate rnaseq_v1.0